Presheaves of symmetric tensor categories and nets of C*-algebras: Nets of algebras and group duals.

-called the {\em first Chern class of} $\efH$.
-In particular, if $M$ is a manifold with a good base $\Delta$ then (\ref{eq_BK01}) and the Hurewicz theorem imply that $\hom (\pi_1(\Delta),\bT)$ is isomorphic to the singular cohomology group $H^1(M,\bT)$, and we may regard $\efc_1(\efH)$ as an element of $H^1(M,\bT)$.
+called the \emph{first Chern class of} $\efH$.
+In particular, if $M$ is a manifold and $\Delta$ is a good base of $M$, then (\ref{eq_BK01}) and the Hurewicz theorem imply that $\hom (\pi_1(\Delta),\bT)$ is isomorphic to the singular cohomology group $H^1(M,\bT)$, and we may regard $\efc_1(\efH)$ as an element of $H^1(M,\bT)$.
 This yields the characteristic class

-which, in essence, is the first Cheeger-Chern-Simons class (see \cite[Ex.1.5]{CS85}) of the flat Hermitian vector bundle $\mE \to M$ associated with $\efH$ in the sense of \S \ref{sec_lc}.
+which, in essence, is the first Cheeger-Chern-Simons class (see \cite[Example 1.5]{CS85}) of the flat Hermitian vector bundle $\mE \to M$ associated with $\efH$ in the sense of \S \ref{sec_lc}.

 Let $G = \sud$.
 Then $NG = \ud$, $QG = \bT$ and $q : \ud \to \bT$ is the determinant.
 Thus we have the one-to-one correspondence

 Now, the determinant map $q : \ud \to \bT$ admits left inverses $s : \bT \to \ud$, $q \circ s = id_\bT$ (for example, we may define $s(z)$, $z \in \bT$, as the diagonal matrix with entries $(z,1,\ldots,1)$).
 Thus every $\chi \in \hom(\pi_1(K),\bT)$ has a lift $\wt \chi := s \circ \chi$, and the map